GDPR Is a Feature, Not a Bug

 GDPR draws a clear line between marketing email and transactional email.
 Billing notifications, password resets, and service updates are transactional.
 They do not require marketing consent because they are necessary for delivering the service.

 Newsletters, product announcements, and promotional content are marketing.
 They require explicit consent.
-Your email tool should support separate sending for each type, with different consent requirements and different unsubscribe handling.
+Your email tool should support separate sending tracks for each type, with different consent requirements and different unsubscribe handling.
 Mixing the two in a single email risks violating consent requirements.